 After a thorough public engagement and consideration of the feedback received, amendments to the Labour Relations Code were introduced on April 30, 2019.

 The Labour Relations Code establishes the relationships between labour and management – how workers join unions, how employers and unions interact, and how collective bargaining disputes are resolved.
-The last comprehensive reviews of the code took place in 1992 and 2003.
-The last amendments to the Code were in 2002.
+The last full review of the Code took place in 1992.

 - 83 presentations were made at ten regional meetings held in 9 locations throughout B.C. including: Victoria, Courtenay, Prince George, Kelowna, Kamloops, Cranbrook, Terrace, Surrey and Vancouver (two meetings were held)

 - 108 submissions, 19 replies (representing 26 organizations) and 94 emails were received